 Ansah has been among the better run defenders for the Lions and has two of the team’s four sacks on the year.
 Detroit is 24th in the NFL in sack percentage with Ansah in the lineup.
 They will need to find pass pressure elsewhere without him.

 Golden Tate has received most of the homecoming attention this week, but former Seahawks Jason Jones and Darryl Tapp figure to play important roles for the Lions defense.

 The primary concern for the Seahawks has to be Haloti Ngata.
 Drew Nowak struggled with B.J.
 Raji in Green Bay.
 Ngata, despite being on the downside of his career, will be a significant challenge for the interior of the Seahawks line.

-The Seahawks bring the #1 ranked special teams into this game, according to FootballOutsiders.com
+The Seahawks bring the #1 ranked special teams into this game, according to FootballOutsiders.com.
+Detroit is 15th.

 The Lions have struggled some on punt coverage and punt distance.
 They rank 20th in net punt yards.
 Their kickoff coverage has not been great either, allowing 28.7 yards per return, 26th in the NFL, but they have only had three kicks returned so far.
 If Tyler Lockett gets a chance, he should have room to run against this group.

 This Lions team has some flashy talent in Calvin Johnson, Golden Tate, Matthew Stafford, Haloti Ngata and Deandre Levy.
 Their numbers should be better than they are.
 Still, even with a poor pass offense, running game, special teams and pass defense, they have been in every game so far.